 Don’t Be Afraid to take a few hours to yourself

 Even though you’re travelling together, it is still okay (and in fact really healthy) to spend some time alone.
-On our trip through Barcelona, it was important for me to take the occasional run by myself or even spend some time at a cafe catching up on work, rather than living in each other’s pockets the entire time.
+On our trip through Barcelona, it was important for me to take the occasional run by myself.
+Or I would even spend some time at a cafe catching up on work.

 As much fun as it is to have your plus one with you, keeping up the intense energy can sometimes be quite draining!
 Don’t forget to listen to how you feel (tired, hungry, etc.) and know when to take some time to do you.

 How to travel with your best friend

 Choose a destination with plenty of vitamin D to keep your spirits high

 As much as I love winter destinations and layering up with a hot cocoa in hand, sometimes you just need a little Vitamin D to boost your spirits!
 Travelling through Spring and Summer I always notice my mood is elevated, even more so when travelling with friends.
 Picking a tropical destination or a taking a trip over the European summer makes it impossible not to have a great time.

 Keep in Mind Why you Chose them in the First Place!

 Don’t forget they’re your bestie for a reason!
 Spending a lot of time with one other person in often high-stress situations can be a little testing at times, but you’ve just gotta remember why the two of you are there in the first place.
 While I love solo travel and have had some great adventures on my own the past six years, there’s nothing that can compare with exploring a city or town with a friend in tow, experiencing a new culture together.
 My favourite part about our trip was the end of day debriefs, discussing all we had achieved that day… just remember you don’t get that when you’re alone!